 2. decision-making styles (intuitive vs. analytical)

 We find that expanded networks and mindset can improve both individual and organisational performance.
-On top of this results indicate that the most productive pricing team are ones which exhibit contradictory characteristics. (i.e., the best at getting EBIT growth and innovation outcomes.)
+On top of this, results indicate that the most productive pricing teams are ones that exhibit contradictory characteristics. (i.e., the best at getting EBIT growth and innovation outcomes.)

 Commercial team leaders who prepare and enable their pricing team members to understand others without judging – by leading by example – are more productive and successful than those who let their teams work it out organically.